HeriYantodotDev/Smart-Resto-Inventory/src/__docs__/App-Plan.md

       - ✅ TextLogo
       - 📝 SignIn
         - Interaction:
-          - ✅ Showing & Hiding Spinner + showing & hiding "Sign In" text in the buttonf before and after API Request
+          - ✅ Showing & Hiding Spinner + showing & hiding "Sign In" text in the button before and after API Request
           - ✅ Disabling & Enabling Submit Button before and after API Request
-          - 📝 Error Case: Validation Error, Authentication Failure,
+          - ✅ Error Case: Showing Error: Validation Error, Authentication Failure, the red border gone and
+          - ✅ Error Case: Showing Red Border to the error & when user is fixing it, it should gone. s
+          - Success Case: Hide the Sign In Form & Show redirection
+          - Success Case: Listen to auth change and store it to the Reducer.
       - 📝 SignInCover
     - 📝 Pages/Routes:
       - 📝 Authentication